Also known as: RA and Arthritis - rheumatoid

 - Over time, joints may lose their range of motion and may become deformed.

 - Methotrexate (Rheumatrex) is the most commonly used DMARD for rheumatoid arthritis.
-Leflunomide (Arava) and chloroquine may also be used.
+Leflunomide (Arava) and hydroxychloroquine may also be used.

 - These drugs may have serious side effects, so you will need frequent blood tests when taking them.

-- Although NSAIDs work well, long-term use can cause stomach problems, such as ulcers and bleeding, and possible heart problems.
+- Although NSAIDs work well, long-term use can cause stomach problems, including ulcers and bleeding, and possible heart problems.

-- Celecoxib (Celebrex) is another anti-inflammatory drug, but it is labeled with strong warnings about heart disease and stroke.
-Talk to your doctor about whether COX-2 inhibitors are right for you.
+- Celecoxib (Celebrex) is another anti-inflammatory drug.
+Drugs in this class (COX-2 inhibitors) may increase heart attack and stroke risk for some people.
+Talk to your doctor about whether these medicines are right for you.

 - White blood cell modulators include: abatacept (Orencia) and rituximab (Rituxan)